Virus Spikes Have Officials Looking to Shore Up Hospitals

 Now, amid an autumn surge in new cases, Nevada is among seven states with more than 8% of hospital capacity taken up by COVID-19 patients.
 Due to competing demands, particularly from flu season, 71% of the state’s hospital beds are occupied, the Nevada Hospital Association reported.

-State officials have begun worrying that hospital beds will fill up if trends continue.
+State officials worry that hospital beds will fill up if trends continue.
 Nevada reported 535 confirmed and suspected COVID-19 hospitalizations on Wednesday, up 19% from Oct.
 1.

 “One day is fine and you’re not at the capacity.
 A week later, you can be bumping up against your capacity for beds and for ICU units.
 Hospitals can then be teetering on the edge of having to turn patients away.
 We have to avoid that,” Sisolak said.